TCP/IP

 layer 2: data link

-.
-In this layer we use the MAC
+tcp / ip.
+In this layer we use the MACmac address of a

 the network card.